Gottfried Wilhelm Leibniz: Advocate of scientific societies

-Lawyer and moralist
+Law and morality

-Leibniz's writings on law, ethics, and politics were long overlooked by English-speaking scholars, but this has changed of late.
+Leibniz's writings on law, ethics, and politics were long overlooked by English-speaking scholars, but this has changed.

 While Leibniz was no apologist for absolute monarchy like Hobbes, or for tyranny in any form, neither did he echo the political and constitutional views of his contemporary John Locke, views invoked in support of liberalism, in 18th-century America and later elsewhere.
 The following excerpt from a 1695 letter to Baron J. C. Boyneburg's son Philipp is very revealing of Leibniz's political sentiments:

 In 1677, Leibniz called for a European confederation, governed by a council or senate, whose members would represent entire nations and would be free to vote their consciences; this is sometimes considered an anticipation of the European Union.
 He believed that Europe would adopt a uniform religion.
 He reiterated these proposals in 1715.

 But at the same time, he arrived to propose an interreligious and multicultural project to create a universal system of justice, which required from him a broad interdisciplinary perspective.
 In order to propose it, he combined linguistics (especially sinology), moral and legal philosophy, management, economics, and politics.